|PostgreSQL Reference Manual - Volume 2 - Programming Guide|

 language_handlertells the database system that this function does not return one of the defined SQL data types and is not directly usable in SQL statements.

-Optionally, the language handler can provide a “validator”
+Optionally, the language handler may provide a “validator”

 function that checks a function definition for correctness without